moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 </main>
 ```

-The issue with such rule is that its logic is coupled to the structure or our markup - any minor change to it (add a wrapping `form` or change the `section` to a different element) could break our behavior:
+The issue with such rule is that its logic is coupled to the structure the markup, any minor change to it (add a wrapping `form` or change the `section` to a different element) could break our behavior:

 ```html {4,6}
 <main>